 However, MacLysaght claims the family claim descent from O Maoilriain located in Owney, formerly called Owney O'Mulryan which forms two modern baronies on the borders of Limerick and Tipperary.
 As both authorities were Chief Heralds of Ireland in their own time, we must leave the reader to ponder which of the two is more likely.

-Important Dates for the Horyend family
+Early History of the Horyend family

 This web page shows only a small excerpt of our Horyend research.
 Another 131 words (9 lines of text) covering the years 1694, 1760, 1709, 1694 and 1732 are included under the topic Early Horyend History in all our PDF Extended History products and printed products wherever possible.